-Starting in the fall of 2003, the Doctor of Audiology (Au.D.) program will be offered cooperatively by the Auburn University Department of Communication Disorders and the Auburn University Montgomery Department of Communication and Dramatic Arts.
+The Doctor of Audiology (Au.D.) program is offered cooperatively by the Auburn University Department of Communication Disorders and the Auburn University Montgomery Department of Communication and Dramatic Arts.
 The program is designed to prepare students to apply basic, behavioral, and clinical sciences to the diagnosis, treatment, and management of patients with hearing and balance disorders.
 The four-year program will provide academic instruction and clinical training on both campuses and at professional practice sites.
 Admission will require the successful completion of a baccalaureate degree, submission of official transcripts, letters of reference, scores on admissions tests, a personal statement, and review by the Program Admissions Committee.
 Students at the Auburn University Montgomery campus should contact the Director of the AUM Speech and Hearing Clinic for application materials and further information.